 - Make pizza in a skillet

-Read on for some details on how to achieve these, with some tips on stretching and how to make different styles of pizza.
+Follow my recipe for pizza dough to make a perfect dough ball to start with.
+Read on for some details on how to shape it, with some tips on stretching and how to make different styles of pizza.

 Stretch By Hand

 Stretching by hand actually makes better pizzas than rolling it out.
 It’s easier than you think, and you don’t need to do any technical tossing in the air.
 It’s all done on a worktop with some flour.

 The pizza is better because it keeps small pockets of air in the dough.
 Rolling the dough forcefully pushes all the air out.
 This makes the pizza more dense.

 Stretching by hand allows you to be more gentle with the dough, keeping the gas which has built up from yeast activity.
 This air keeps the dough lighter, and allows it to cook evenly making it crisper and better textured.

 Stretching doesn’t have to be perfect, and the pizza doesn’t have to be completely round.
 The key is getting it just thin enough.

 To stretch as a beginner, firstly cover your worktop with a few handfuls of flour.
 Take a dough ball and cover it completely with flour then push the dough from the center to the outside with your finger tips.
 This pushes any large air bubbles to the crust.
 Remember to keep a half inch gap around the rim for the crust.
 And keep the center a little thicker – the base stretches from the center outwards so is a prime area for thin tearing.